 It sounds like a ridiculous thing to say with all the anxiety of starting out homeschooling, but if you start out relaxed then your homeschool journey will be much better.

-And remember: how to homeschool starting today is easier than you think!
+How to homeschool starting TODAY is easier than you think!

 RECAP: STEPS ON HOW TO HOMESCHOOL YOUR CHILD STARTING TODAY

 - First get started on researching your state (or country) homeschooling laws.